Computer Tamers

 www.filehippo.com/download_ccleaner

-- PLEASE NOTE: DO NOT use the registry section of the program,
+- PLEASE NOTE: DO NOT use the registry section of the program

-unless you are extremely experienced, and have backed up the
+and have backed up the registry with ERUNT.
+Please contact

-registry with ERUNT.
-Please contact us to clean the registry and keep your
+us to clean the registry and keep your computer running smoothly.

 |

-| Children
+Children

-Online |
+Online

 - With more and more families going online to access more and more useful